|Welcome to the website of Andy Humphrey, writer, legal adviser, trade unionist and former research scientist.|

 "Satires" - new poetry book takes on David Cameron's Big Society

 My second book of poems was launched at the Arts Against Homelessness cabaret on 23rd March 2015.
-A miscellany of rhyme, satire and whimsy, the collection has been published by York-based small press Stairwell Books and profits from sale of the book will go to support the work of homelessness prevention charity Keyhouse.
-I am now taking bookings for performances and guest feature slots at poetry events around the region and will be delighted to hear from any event organisers who would like me to come and do a reading!
+A miscellany of rhyme, satire and whimsy, the collection has been published by York-based small press Stairwell Books and profits from sale of the book will go to support the work of local homelessness prevention charities.

 You can order Satires direct from